goodreds/goodreds.net/src/posts/2021/02/finally-settled-with-11ty.md

 ### What Changed?

 The web development landscape changed a lot in recent years.
 Developers moved to modern web development ([JAMstack](https://jamstack.org/)) and become more specialised.
 There are now front-end, backend and full-stack web development stacks.
-I believe, front-end web development became the automatic choice for most developers with designer background.
+I believe, front-end web development became the automatic choice for most developers with a designer background.

 Other than that, WordPress evolved from a simple blogging platform to a [full-site-editing CMS](https://fullsiteediting.com/) (soon).
 We kinda see that coming.
 After years of reviewing on ThemeForest, the demands for a full fledge CMS from WordPress are increasing and page builder is gaining popularity since the introduction of [WPBakery](https://codecanyon.net/item/visual-composer-page-builder-for-wordpress/242431).